 What’s it like planting a church in a hard place?
 The apostle Paul knew a lot about that challenge.
 As you read the book of Acts, you find Paul planting churches in some dangerous and difficult cities.

 When I do a church consultation, I usually want to know if pastoral leaders know the answers to the questions below.
 Too often, they don’t—and that finding usually coincides with finding a church that is inwardly focused.

 We need to move discipleship from the margins of our churches to the mainstream.

 Darryl Williamson shares some wisdom on how to go about being a devoted employee, while also remaining a faithful witness to Christ in the workplace.

 If I could only teach one vocational principle to young pastors-to-be, it would probably be this.

 Learn how to pay the bills outside of your pastoral salary.
 You’ll probably need it.

 What’s the first thought that comes to mind when you think of Beirut, Lebanon?
 War?
 Fashion?
 Refugees?
 Food?

 There’s no place like Beirut.
 It’s one of the oldest cities in the world, continuously inhabited for the past 5,000 years.

-Clint Clifton, Send City Missionary for Washington D.C. and Baltimore, explains how planters can create a culture of kingdom-minded multiplication in the life of their church plant.
+Vance Pitman, church planter and Sending Church pastor, explains how planters can instill a kingdom-minded focus in the life of their plant.